-Seller maintains a sense of control over the business.
-Managing all the numbers and inventory yourself gives you an upper hand in running the business for a longer run.
+Sellers maintain a sense of control over their business.
+Managing all the numbers and inventory by themselves gives them an upper hand in running the business for a longer run.

-With an opportunity to scale, self-fulfillment of products gives a better control over the inventory levels.
-Expanding your Amazon business can be simple, and easy without having to worry about extra shipping to warehouses and fulfillment centers, and increased FBA fees.
+With an opportunity to scale, self-fulfillment of products gives better control over the inventory levels.
+Expanding Amazon business can be simple and easy without having to worry about extra shipping to warehouses and fulfillment centers, and increased FBA fees.

-Maintaining online as well as an offline retail selling activity with a single inventory is possible.
-Since you store your inventory in the warehouses chosen by you, you have a complete control of the inventory and can use the same inventory stocks to run an offline retail store too.
+Maintaining online and offline retail stores with a single inventory are more than possible.
+Since sellers store their inventory in warehouses chosen by them, they have complete control of the inventory and can use the same inventory stocks to run an offline retail store too.
 All of this without having to worry about any extra shipping/delivery charges.

 With no FBA fees in the picture, sellers get a better cut from the profit margins.
-You can save on fulfillment fees, find the best and a cheaper choice for your warehouse, reduce the shipment charges.
-Especially when it comes to products large dimensional products with lesser profit margins.
+They save on fulfillment fees, find the best and a cheaper choice for warehouse, and reduce the shipment charges.
+This is more true for larger products with low-profit margins.

 An FBM seller has to interact with his customers directly.
-You get a better understanding of your customer’s requirements and complaints since you are directly involved with them.
-Sometimes you even get valuable ideas and insights from interaction with them.
+They get a better understanding of their customers’ requirements and complaints since they are directly involved with them.
+Through their interaction with clients, they gain valuable insights, feedback, and ideas for their business.

-Amazon changes its fulfillment pricings and policies often.
-It also imposes long Term storage fees for products that are in the Amazon repository for a long time.
-An FBM seller does not these worries.
+Amazon often changes its fulfillment pricing and policies.
+It also imposes long term storage fees for products that are in the Amazon repository for a long time.
+An FBM seller does not have to deal with these hassles.

 An FBA seller has two unavoidable headaches.
-One is the Amazon’s taxations for fulfillment and the other is loads of paperwork.
-An FBM seller is free from both these issues.
+One is Amazon’s taxations for fulfillment, and the other is loads of paperwork.
+An FBM seller is free from both of these issues.